 (b) in or in the vicinity of which there are sufficient signs indicating to the public that the area is a water catchment area.

-62. Interference with power supply etc.
+62. Electricity and gas supply facilities, protection of

 A person shall not, without permission —

-(a) draw electricity or gas from the Authority’s supply;
+(a) draw electricity or gas from the Authority’s supply; or

-(b) remove, or interfere with, any component of, or appliance or fitting attached to, the Authority’s system for gas or electricity supply, street lighting, or sewerage disposal;
+(b) remove, or interfere with, any component of, or appliance or fitting attached to, the Authority’s system for gas or electricity supply, street lighting, or sewerage disposal; or

 (c) put gas or electricity, or any appliance or fitting attached to the Authority’s system for the supply of gas or electricity, to any use other than that for which it was provided or installed; or